Dufflebird

 Cape Liptrap

-the end of the world.
-Waves generated by storms, way south west, in the Southern Ocean crash on the ancient rocks at the base of the cliff.
-There is a surf break to the east, a hang gliding launch pad (check youtube), and spectacular snorkelling.
-One day I went for a snorkel there.
+For me, Cape Liptrap is one of my favourite places on earth.
+If you stand at the lighthouse and stare out across Bass Strait, you feel like you're at the end of the world.
+Waves generated by storms way to the south-west in the Southern Ocean crash against the ancient rocks at the base of the cliffs.
+There's a surf break to the east, a hang gliding launch pad (check YouTube), and spectacular snorkelling.

-It is pretty remote, there was no one around and it is quite a climb down the cliff.
-When I snorkel, I kind of meditate and get lost in a different world, playing in the kelp and flipping between rocks in currents, chasing fish and being followed by Sweep.
-I snorkelled between two rocks into an open top cavern to find half a dozen Eagle Rays dozing, and one about to exit the cave.
-Because I was blocking the entrance in 1.5m water, we had a moment face to face eying each other off.
-I didn’t know if those rays have stingers (they do) so I dived down and the ray swum over my back.
-Before disturbing the other rays, I quietly backed out of there.
+One day I went for a snorkel there alone.
+It's pretty remote, there was no one around, and it's quite a climb down the cliff.
+When I snorkel, I get lost in a kind of meditation, playing in the kelp, flipping between rocks in the current, chasing fish and being followed by Sweep.
+I snorkelled between two rocks into an open-top cavern to find half a dozen Eagle Rays dozing, and one about to make its exit.
+Because I was blocking the entrance in 1.5 metres of water, we had a moment face to face, eyeing each other off.
+I wasn't sure if Eagle Rays have stingers (they do), so I dived down and the ray swam over my back.
+Not wanting to disturb the others, I quietly backed out of there.

 Lyerbird Art Council